-- COVERAGE_NO_PYTRACER: disables the Python tracer if you only want to run the CTracer tests. - COVERAGE_NO_CTRACER: disables the C tracer if you only want to run the PyTracer tests. - COVERAGE_ONE_TRACER: only use one tracer for each Python version.
-This will use the C tracer if it is available, or the Python tracer if not. - COVERAGE_AST_DUMP: will dump the AST tree as it is being used during code parsing.
+- COVERAGE_NO_PYTRACER=1 disables the Python tracer if you only want to run the CTracer tests. - COVERAGE_NO_CTRACER=1 disables the C tracer if you only want to run the PyTracer tests. - COVERAGE_ONE_TRACER=1 will use only one tracer for each Python version.
+This will use the C tracer if it is available, or the Python tracer if not. - COVERAGE_AST_DUMP=1 will dump the AST tree as it is being used during code parsing.